Core Team Members

 Director of Texas Branch

-Sonal Alla is a sophomore at St. Stephen's Episcopal School in Austin, Texas.
-She participated in multiple science fairs and has won the US Navy SEAL and Marine Corps award at the Austin Energy Science Festival in 2018.
-She is interested in pursuing a career in health sciences and has taken classes in cancer-biology and bioinformatics.
-In her spare time, Sonal mentors refugee children.
-She is an alumni of Lonestar Leadership Academy.
-She also loves dance and baking,
+Sonal is a senior at St. Stephen's Episcopal School in Austin, Texas.
+She has participated in multiple science fairs and won the US Navy SEAL and Marine Corps award at the Austin Energy Science Festival in 2018.
+She is interested in pursuing a career in health sciences and has taken classes in genetics, neurobiology, cancer-biology and bioinformatics.
+She is passionate about research and conducts neuroscience research at the University of Texas at Austin.
+Additionally, this summer she assisted with research at Rice University where she studied neurodegenerative diseases.
+In her spare time, Sonal mentors refugee children and leads her non-profit, Refugee Support Alliance, which provides resources, support, and relief to refugees.
+She is also an alumni of the Lonestar Leadership Academy and serves as a mentor for younger students.
+She also loves dancing and baking.

 Director of Virginia Branch